What to consider when buying wallpaper:

 Tip: Ensuring adjoining spaces link is really important to ensure continuity and flow in your home.

 Smaller spaces can look really effective when wallpapered.
 For example, your cloakroom or WC.
 These small spaces give you a chance to be experimental with bold, patterned wallpaper which would be too overbearing in a larger room.
 Some wallpaper can be quite expensive, so the smaller the room the less rolls you need!
 Bedrooms look great with wallpaper, and again you can play around with colour and pattern dependent on the end user and their identity.
+See here a recent Master Suite we completed with ornate silk wallpaper on a feature wall.

 Walls need to be stripped of any old paper and washed to remove any old paste from previous wallpaper.
 Areas also may need sanding, filling or even plastering to ensure the walls are smooth, dry and cleared of any debris.
 Always consult a decorator if you are unsure.
 They will be able to advise the condition of the walls and what suitable preparation needs to be done to ensure you maximise the results.
 Walls must be primed and if necessary, cross lined with lining paper.
 This helps to even our imperfections and acts as a base for your wallpaper.
 Never hand over new plaster or un-primed walls.